aivan6842/HandRecognition/README.md

                              is where you can place your hand.
 Pressing ```y``` will take a snapshot and classify the image.
   * ```modelParams.pth```: This is file which contains the parameters for the model which I have trained.
 You can load them into any script that you want.
 There should be an example of this in ```Hand Tracking.ipynb```.
   * ```TrainingDataCollector.ipynb```: This is a simple file which saves training data to a directory on your computer.
-This is what I used to gather training data and you can use you can use it too!
+This is what I used to gather training data and you can use it too!
   * ```TransferLearn.ipynb```: This is the file where the transfer learning and training takes place.
 This is also where I save and evaluate the model.